penguin0820/REYAX-RYWB116-kicad-Component-Library/README.md

 ## About the Module

-The **REYAX RYWB116** is a compact Wi-Fi + Bluetooth module based on the ESP32 series, suitable for IoT, wireless communication, and embedded applications.
+The **REYAX RYWB116** is a compact Wi-Fi + Bluetooth module based on Redpine Signals' RS9116 technology, suitable for IoT, wireless communication, and embedded applications.

 ## Usage